Traveller Supplement 2: Animal Encounters

 Traveller Supplement 2: Animal Encounters is a 1979 role-playing game supplement for Traveller published by Game Designers' Workshop.

 Contents

-Animal Encounters describes the fauna of various worlds, including grazer, intimidators, reducers, and gatherers, appropriate to worlds of varied size and atmosphere.
+Animal Encounters is a supplement that describes the fauna found on worlds of various sizes and different types of atmosphere.

 Reception

 Bob McWilliams reviewed Animal Encounters for White Dwarf #15, giving it an overall rating of 9 out of 10, and stated that "the format is simple to use and lucidly explained and indexed in the brief introductory section, and the overall standard is well up to that expected from GDW."

 Forrest Johnson reviewed Animal Encounters in The Space Gamer No. 28.
 Johnson commented that "This is the 'monster book' for Traveller."